Sam Shankland: 2017

 In December 2017, Shankland was runner-up at Sunway Sitges International Chess Festival, in Sitges (Barcelona, Spain), with a score of 6.0/9 (half a point behind GM Aravinth), after defeating GM Salem Saleh in a blitz chess play-off for the second place.
 He played the regular tournament with a performance rating of 2713.

 2018

 In April, Shankland took clear first in the US Chess Championship with a score of 81/2/11 (+6–0=5).
 He finished half a point, two points, and three points ahead of Fabiano Caruana, Wesley So, and Hikaru Nakamura, respectively.
-He took home $50,000 in prize money, and increased his rating to 2701 in the process, breaching the 2700 barrier for the first time in his career and becoming the seventh American to pass the 2700 barrier.
+He took home $50,000 in prize money, and increased his rating to 2701 in the process, breaking the 2700 barrier for the first time in his career and becoming the seventh American to pass the 2700 barrier.

 In May, he won the Capablanca Memorial, scoring 71/2/10 (+5–0=5) for a performance rating of 2831.
 This result vaulted him further up the world rankings, putting him at No. 30 with a live rating of 2717.

 In June, he won the American Continental Chess Championship, finishing clear first with 9/11 (+7–0=4).